Alfresco/docs-alfresco/transform-service/1.2/install/index.md

 4. To access the images in [Quay.io](https://quay.io/){:target="_blank"}, you'll need to generate a pull secret and apply it to your cluster.
 5. Deploy Alfresco Content Services.

     Before you can use the Transform Service zip, you need to install the following software requirements.

     > **Note:** Remember to pass the name of the secret as an extra `--set` argument in the `helm install` command.

-Follow the linked pages in the Alfresco Content Services documentation, starting from [Installing using distribution zip](LINK).
-See [Supported Platforms](LINK) for the supported versions of each component:
 6. Check the status of your deployment.

 See the [Alfresco/acs-deployment](https://github.com/Alfresco/acs-deployment/tree/support/SP/4.N){:target="_blank"} GitHub project documentation for the prerequisites and detailed setup.